 True, the resumption of economic growth will help, once employers start hiring again.
 And yet even before the Great Recession, the poverty rate was still over 12 percent.
 Add to that sobering data point the fact that near- and medium-term economic growth and job expansion are expected to be very modest.
 Nor will a jump in low-end service jobs change much over the long-term if there’s not the possibility of upward mobility.
 This is the case today, with good new jobs that promise of middle-class lifestyle limited to people with university degrees or technical skill-sets.
 (Recent studies indicate that upward economic and social mobility in the United States now lags that in many European countries.)

 Maybe, as Kristof urges, President Obama will attempt to redeploy Afghanistan war resources to do nation-building at home.
 While that would certainly be consistent with the spirit of his second inaugural address, anything ambitious will be very hard to pull off in the current political and budget environment.
 Perhaps the best that the Administration can hope for is to keep the deficit hawks at bay, protect the programs that help the most vulnerable groups, and innovate on the margins with promising new early-intervention initiatives – especially those that focus on child-rearing, pre-school and elementary education.

-The daunting scenario-planning challenge is to imagine a substantial reduction in U.S. poverty in the years ahead.
+The daunting challenge for FSG scenario planning consultants is to imagine a substantial reduction in U.S. poverty in the years ahead.
 Indeed, it’s somewhat easier to make the case for the more negative scenario of poverty continuing to rise.
 But let’s not go there now.
 We are bound to be surprised by something in the next four years – maybe even positive, substantive developments on the socio-economic front that are not yet apparent at the start of Barack Obama’s second term.
 Anyway, let’s hope so.